Improved bounds on the size of the smallest representation of relation algebra $32_{65}$: Introduction

 Relation algebra $32_{65}$ has atoms $1'$, $a$, $b$, and $c$, all symmetric, with all diversity cycles not involving $a$ forbidden.
 The atom $a$ is flexible, and $32_{65}$ has the mandatory cycles required to make $a$ flexible and no others.
 The numbering system for finite integral relation algebras is due to Maddux \cite{Madd}.

 Relation algebra $32_{65}$ was shown in \cite{AMM} to be representable over a finite set, namely a set of 416,714,805,914 points.
-This was reduced in \cite{DH} to 63,432,274,896 points, which was later reduced to 8192 by the first and fifth authors (unpublished), and finally to 3432 in \cite{MR3951643}.
+This was reduced in \cite{DH} to 63,432,274,896 points, which was later reduced to 8192 by the first and sixth authors (unpublished), and finally to 3432 in \cite{MR3951643}.
 Here, we give the smallest known representation, over 1024 points.

 There are few published lower bounds in the literature.
 Most can be found in \cite{MR1334290}, where the spectrum of every relation algebra with three or fewer atoms is determined.
 Going up to four atoms increases the difficulty considerably.
-To the best of our knowledge, the only finitely representable symmetric integral RA on four atoms for which the spectrum is known is $25_{65}$, which is isomorphic to the complex algebra of $\mathbb{Z}/2\mathbb{Z}\times \mathbb{Z}/2\mathbb{Z}$, and $\spec(25_{65})=\{4\}$.

 No lower bound on the size of representations of $32_{65}$ has been published.
 We give a non-trivial such bound for an infinite class of algebras in Section \ref{sec:LB}.